richardschoen/iforgit/ifsreposample1.md

 ## Sample command sequence to perform a code commit of changed files to the git repository from /testsite001 IFS git repository directory

 /* Add IBM Open Source Packages /QOpenSys/pkgs/bin to path for green screen job */ /* Note: This command can be skipped if your user already has the path set. */
 ```
 IFORGIT/GITPATH
 ```

-/* Add all recently changed IFS files and execute a git repository commit while also setting a commit message of "My Commit"
+/* Add all recently changed IFS files and execute a git repository commit while also setting a commit message of "My Commit"  */
+/* using the GITQSH command to trun the QShell commands.
+Display the log on screen. */
 ```
 IFORGIT/GITQSH CMDLINE('cd /testsite001;git add .;git commit -m "My Commit"') DSPSTDOUT(*YES)
 ```